TolikPylypchuk/KeyboardSwitch/README.md

 ### Windows

 Download the _.msi_ file and run it to install the app.
+If your computer runs on the x64 architecture, then you should get the _x64_ installer.
+If your computer runs on the Arm architecture, then you should get the _arm64_ installer.
+If you're not sure, then you most likely need the _x64_ installer.

 After installation, the Keyboard Switch Settings app will start.
 It may take some time as the app will do some initial setup.
 If it doesn't start for some reason, then find it in the list of your apps.

-In the opened app press the _Auto-configure_ button.
+In the opened app press _Start_.

-Press _Save_.

-Press _Start_.

 That's it!
-You're ready to use Keyboard Switch in it's basic configuration.
+You're ready to use Keyboard Switch in its basic configuration.
 There's a big chance you won't need to configure it further.
 But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io).

-To switch text forward, select the text, and press _Ctrl+Shift_ twice.
-To switch it backward, press _Ctrl+Alt+Shift_ twice instead.
+To switch text forward, select the text, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd> twice.
+To switch it backward, press
+<kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Shift</kbd> twice instead.

 ### macOS

 Download the _.pkg_ file to install the app.
-If your computer is running on an Intel CPU then you should get the _x86\_64_ package.
-If your computer is running on an Apple CPU (e.g. M1) then you should get the _arm64_ package.
+If your computer runs on an Intel CPU then you should get the _x86\_64_ package.
+If your computer runs on an Apple CPU (e.g. M1) then you should get the _arm64_ package.

 After installing the app, open Keyboard Switch Settings - it should appear in the list of your apps.